Credential: Ontario College Certificate

 - identify and interpret animal behaviours and body language in order to restrain and manage companion animals in clinical settings;

 - perform basic clinical procedures on animals such as assessing vital signs and administering medications, including common chemical restraints as required, under the supervision of a veterinary professional;

 - prepare and maintain the surgical area and supplies, ensuring asepsis and assist during surgical procedures;

 - produce standard radiographs of diagnostic quality;

-- collect and process samples for diagnositic laboratory work and perform basic diagnostic tests;
+- collect and process samples for diagnostic laboratory work and perform basic diagnostic tests;

-- perform client relation skills, including animal care counseling, reception and basic bookkeeping duties through the use of current word processing software as well as veterinary specific software;
+- perform client relation skills, including animal care counseling, reception and basic bookkeeping duties through the use of veterinary specific software;

 - apply basic entrepreneurial strategies to identify and respond to new opportunities.

 Georgian College is accredited by the Canadian Council on Animal Care as a "Good Animal Practice" facility.

 - Sem 1: Winter 2020